KDE/digikam-doc/main_window/image_view.rst

     The digiKam Move to Trash Dialog

 For each collection registered in the database, digiKam maintains an internal trash-bin.
 Physically, the trash is located at the root album corresponding to the collection entry.
-It's a hidden folder :file:`.dtrash` storing deleted items in a subdirectory named :file:`files`, and information about the deletion is stored in another subdirectory named :file:`info` with Json sidecars (:file:`.dtrashinfo`).
+It's a hidden folder :file:`.dtrash`, storing deleted items in a subdirectory named :file:`files`, and information about the deletion is stored in another subdirectory named :file:`info` with Json sidecars (:file:`.dtrashinfo`).
 Deleting a file in the collection does not remove the file from the media, but moves the file into this container and removes any reference to the item from the digiKam database.

 The trash-bin is accessible from the left sidebar tab **Albums** as the last entry of the tree-view corresponding to a collection and is named **Trash**.
 As the trash-view is a special container in digiKam, the layout of the trash-bin contents is a list based on a table-view and this view cannot be changed.
 The details of items in the trash-bin can always be displayed in the right sidebar using the **Properties**, **Metadata**, **Colors**, and **Map** tabs but information are taken from the files, not the database, and cannot be edited from the **Captions** tab.
 The **Versions** and **Filters** tabs can also not be used with the trash-bin.